opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

   - opensearch 3.3
 ---

-In [Part 1]({{site.baseurl}}/blog/introducing-resource-sharing), we introduced resource sharing and access control as a new way to collaborate on plugin-defined resources such as anomaly detectors and machine learning (ML) models.
+In [Part 1 of the resource sharing blog series](https://opensearch.org/blog/introducing-resource-sharing/), we introduced resource sharing and access control as a new way to collaborate on plugin-defined resources such as anomaly detectors and machine learning (ML) models.

-This post looks under the hood at how that feature is built and how you can adopt it in your own plugins:
+This post examines the underlying architecture of that feature and demonstrates how you can adopt it in your own plugins:

-* Why the legacy `filter_by_backend_roles` model was not enough
+* The limitations of the legacy `filter_by_backend_roles` model.
-* How we designed a resource-centric authorization model
+* The design of a resource-centric authorization model.
-* How plugins integrate using the new Security SPI
+* Plugin integration using the new Security SPI.
-* How access checks work at query time
+* Access check functionality at query time.
-* How to migrate safely from legacy behavior
+* Safe migration from legacy behavior.
-* A practical onboarding path for plugin developers
+* A practical onboarding path for plugin developers.

-If you are building or operating plugins on OpenSearch, this is the post you probably care about.
+If you're building or operating plugins on OpenSearch, this post provides essential information for your development process.

 ---